noironetworks/cko/README.md

 #### 5.1.1 Workload cluster configuration state on Control Cluster:

-After creating new FabricInfra Custom Resource for new Data Center Fabric, the new POD will be created with a name: *netop-fabric-manager-<FABRIC_NAME>-<RANDOM_NUMBER>* in the *netop-manager* namespace.
+After creating new FabricInfra Custom Resource for new Data Center Fabric, the new pod will be created with a name: *netop-fabric-manager-<FABRIC_NAME>-<RANDOM_NUMBER>* in the *netop-manager* namespace.

-Verify whether the POD has been created, using following command:
+Verify whether the pod has been created, using following command:

 ```
 kubectl get pods -n netop-manager